theohmproject/ohmcoin/doc/karmanode-conf.md

 Multi karmanode config
 =======================

 The multi karmanode config allows you to control multiple karmanodes from a single wallet.
-The wallet needs to have a valid collateral output of 10000 coins for each karmanode.
+The wallet needs to have a valid collateral output of 3000 coins for each karmanode.
 To use this, place a file named karmanode.conf in the data directory of your install:
- * Windows: %APPDATA%\Ohmcoin\
+ * Windows: %APPDATA%\OHMC\
- * Mac OS: ~/Library/Application Support/Ohmcoin/
+ * Mac OS: ~/Library/Application Support/OHMC/
- * Unix/Linux: ~/.ohmcoin/
+ * Unix/Linux: ~/.ohmc/

 The new karmanode.conf format consists of a space seperated text file.
 Each line consisting of an alias, IP address followed by port, karmanode private key, collateral output transaction id, collateral output index, donation address and donation percentage (the latter two are optional and should be in format "address:percentage").